kvgyarmati/frostOS/README.md

 frostOS
 =======

-my go at linux OS
+Frost OS - will be a linux OS with my personal spin of security.